RemcoSimonides/Strive/apps/blog/docs/more/goal-setting/focus.md

 ## Affirmations
 You can use [affirmations](https://strivejournal.com/exercie/affirmations) to get a regular boost of confidence / motivation / inspiration.

-## Daily Gratefulness
+## Daily Gratitude
-Focus on the positive by [daily reminding](https://strivejournal.com/exercise/daily-gratefulness) yourself of the good things that happened that day.
+Focus on the positive by [daily reminding](https://strivejournal.com/exercise/daily-gratitude) yourself of the good things that happened that day.

 ## Keep yourself accountable
 Find a friend, family member or another person you trust and share your list of goals with them.
 You can also share the list with a mentor or [life coach](https://www.tonyrobbins.com/coaching/results-coaching/).
 Sharing your list will make you more accountable and give you a partner who will work with you through frustrations or roadblocks.
 The right partner can help you [transform obstacles into opportunities](https://www.tonyrobbins.com/career-business/is-it-an-obstacle-or-opportunity/) and stay on track.